JuliusKoronci/javascript-clean-code/lib/bad_practice/README.md

 > YAGNI - You aren't gonna need it

 Let's return back to our intents here for a second.
-We to be able to prepend or append any kind of text and that should do for now.
-Since we have broken down our initial solution to small reusable and replaceable functions, we can very easily create a different solution, if the need arises and just refactor and replace what we have so far without worrying much about breaking the code.
+We are supposed to be able to prepend or append any kind of text and that should do for now.
+Since we have broken down our initial solution to small, reusable and replaceable functions, we can very easily create a different solution, if the need arises and just refactor and replace what we have so far without worrying much about breaking the code.